 Foundation / Corporation

-Epilepsy Study Consortium and American Epilepsy Society (AES)
+American Epilepsy Society (AES) and Epilepsy Study Consortium

+Research must focus on anti-epileptic drug therapy.
 Clinical or basic science research may be proposed, and funds may be used to support a limited research project, or for the collection of preliminary data leading to a larger research effort.
-Research on anti-epileptic drug therapy will be strongly prioritized.
 Examples of appropriate projects include, but are not limited to, prospective or retrospective studies on treatment outcomes or adverse events in specific populations, or studies enabling randomized controlled trials (such as evaluations of new therapeutic trial methodology).

 Funds can be used for partial salary or support staff for the project or for direct research costs such as neuroimaging, subject reimbursement, studies or reagents.

 Applicants may request funding periods of six months to one year, and a start date between July 1, 2021, and January 1, 2022.